InterfectoremCubiculum/ShipGame/README.md

 - Flow control: none

 Used Items:
--	LCD Keypad Shield
+-	LCD Keypad Shield,
--	NUCLEO-L476RG
+-	NUCLEO-L476RG.

 To play the game you might need to change voltage for each button in main.c:
 The base used voltage